Caenby Corner: Geography

-Caenby Corner is a small area in the West Lindsey district of Lincolnshire, England, at the roundabout junction of the A15 and A631 roads.
 Close to the village of Caenby, it is situated on what was a major Roman road known as Ermine Street leading from London to the North of England.
 The junction is 10 mi north from the city and county town of Lincoln.
-It is in the civil parish of Glentworth.
+The junction is on the boundary of four civil parishes.
+The south east quadrant is in Caenby parish, the south west quadrant is in Glentworth, the north west quadrant is in Hemswell Cliff and the north east quadrant in Glentham.